Things to know about Yogyakarta

 What to do on Mondays in Yogyakarta?

-You may not know what to do on Mondays in Yogyakarta since some famous places are closed.
+You may not know that in Yogyakarta some famous places are closed on Mondays.
 Here are some top destinations that are closed on Mondays.
 Borobudur : Borobudur is closed for the structure.
-This largest Buddhist temple in the world only available to visit on the temple
+This largest Buddhist temple in the world only available to visit on the temple ground.
+Update : Now

 Read More »